Muhd-Abdullah/DataTask/README.md

-# Data Vault 2.0 Data Warehouse Design
+# Data Warehouse Design

-This repository documents the design, implementation, and architecture of a Data Vault 2.0-based data warehouse integrating data from sales, order management, and freight systems.
+This repository documents the design, implementation, and architecture of a Data Vault based data warehouse integrating data from sales, order management, and freight systems.
 It includes end-to-end data modeling—from raw ingestion to business-ready InfoMarts—for analytics use cases such as sales performance, customer insights, and logistics tracking.

 ## Overview

 The project is divided into two main domains:

-### Task 1: Sales Data Vault & Reporting Model
+### Task 1: Data Vault & Reporting Model
 - **Implements a Raw Vault** with Hubs, Links, and Satellites for sales transactions
 - **Business Vault** layer pivots and enriches KPI metrics (Quantity, TNS, TGS)
 - **Dimensional Model** (Star Schema) enables BI-friendly reporting